michaelrath-work/geschichte-eur0pas-podcast/template/README_jinja2.md

 # Geschichte Eur0pas Podcast

 This project analyzes the podcast [Geschichte Eur0pas](https://geschichteeuropas.podigee.io/).
-It provides an overview of all episodes organized and correctly categorized in designated hearing order, because some podcast catcher apps have trouble with ordering by episode subtitles.
+It provides an overview of all episodes organized and categorized in designated hearing order, because some podcast catcher apps have trouble with ordering by episode subtitle.
-According to original author/creator Tobias Jakobi podcast episodes are supposed to be listened like this
+According to original author/creator, Tobias Jakobi, podcast episodes are supposed to be listened like this

-> (German quote) "Die Episoden werden thematisch und nicht nach Erscheinungsdatum nummeriert.
+> (German) "Die Episoden werden thematisch und nicht nach Erscheinungsdatum nummeriert.
 Für einen chronologischen Durchgang zur europäischen Geschichte sollten die Episoden nach Namen sortiert werden."

-> (English translation) "The episodes are numbered thematically and not by release date.
+> (Translation) "The episodes are numbered thematically and not by release date.
 For a chronological passage to European history, the episodes should be sorted by name."

-Next to ordering more insights are given such as episode cross links and keyword usage.
+Next to ordering, more insights are given such as episode cross links and keyword usage.

 ## Podcast meta